mouadja02/bitcoin-technical-indicators-dataset/README.md

 ### Daily Updates
 New hourly data is:
 1. Collected from CryptoCompare API
-2. Stored in private Snowflake database
+2. Stored in private Snowflake table
 3. Backed up daily to this repository as `btc_ohclv_YYYY-MM-DD.csv` files

 This approach provides both a complete historical record and daily snapshots of recent price movements.